Creep Creepersin

-Matt Wall (born March 13, 1978), known professionally as Creep Creepersin, is an American film director, musician, screenwriter, producer, actor and author.
+Matt Wall (born March 13, 1978), known professionally as Creep Creepersin, is an American film director, musician, screenwriter, producer, actor, and author.

 He founded the horror punk/goth band Creepersin and also the electro punk band The Sci-Fi Originals.
 Creepersin has also had a prolific career as a film maker creating films such as O.C.
 Babes and the Slasher of Zombietown, Vaginal Holocaust, Caged Lesbos A Go Go, Orgy of Blood and The Brothers Cannibal.

-Biography
+Early life and education

-Creepersin was born in Anaheim, California and attended Cypress High School.
+Matt Wall was born on March 13, 1978 in Anaheim, California and attended Cypress High School.

-Music career
+Career

 Creepersin (2004–present)

 Creepersin is an American horror punk/goth rock band that was formed in Orange County, California.
 Creepersin was known for loud guitars (as in "Last House on the Left on Mockingbird Lane") and sleepy vocals (as in "Proceed with Plan 9").
 Their lyrics are mostly inspired by old horror and exploitation films such as The Last House on the Left, I Spit on Your Grave, and even classic T.V. shows like The Munsters.
 After forming his own record label, Creepsville Entertainment, Creepersin put out two full-length albums (The Rise of Creepersin 2005, Faster Creepersin Kill Kill 2006) an EP (Creepersin's Final Chapter 2007) and a collection of hits and demos entitled House of Creepersin (2008).
 Creepersin Re-Animated was released in November 2011.
 The band supported the album with their first U.S. tour.
 They documented the tour and will release the DVD in 2012 entitled, Reanimated Roadkill.
 The band is recording their new full-length album right now called Creepersin Lovecamp 69 which will be out in October 2012.
 An EP called Venus Attacks Creepersin that has some tracks from the new album plus outtakes from the Lovecamp sessions including the theme song from Creep's short Cannibal Blood Girl due out on April 13, 2012.